tyleryouk/00os-origin/1000xdev/documentation/front-end/standards.md

 # Front-End Standards

-This document defines the core standards, best practices, and architectural principles for front-end development in the GigaSwap project based on actual implementation patterns.
+Core standards, best practices, and architectural principles for front-end development in the GigaSwap project based on actual implementation patterns.

 ## Code Organization